mikolajroszak/qsp-protocol-node/README.md

     sudo usermod -a -G docker <username>
     ```

-1. If you are using macOS, ensure `Xcode` is installed.
+1. If you are using MacOS, ensure `Xcode` is installed.

 ### Run tests